3D narrow-azimuth streamer survey

 Differentiated capability

-The result demonstrates the importance of the core algorithm.
+The comparison demonstrates the importance of the core algorithm.
 With XWI advanced cost functions, the target layer can be defined with precision.
-Using industry standard FWI, a misrepresentation of the subsurface is obtained with an erroneous low velocity band seen to cut across model.
+Using industry standard FWI, a misrepresentation of the subsurface is obtained with an erroneous low velocity band seen to cut across model